Orange (NYSE:ORAN) Rating Lowered to Sell at Zacks Investment Research

-Orange (NYSE:ORAN) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Friday, Zacks.com reports.
+Orange (NYSE:ORAN) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued on Thursday, Zacks.com reports.

 According to Zacks, “Orange SA provides telecommunications services.
 It offers a range of fixed telephony and mobile telecommunications, data transmission, Internet and multimedia, and other value-added services to consumers, businesses, and other telecommunications operators under the Orange brand worldwide.
 Orange SA, formerly known as France Telecom S.A., is based in Paris, France. “

-A number of other research analysts also recently weighed in on the stock.
+A number of other analysts also recently commented on ORAN.
 Berenberg Bank reiterated a “buy” rating on shares of Orange in a research report on Monday, December 9th.
-Citigroup upgraded Orange from a “neutral” rating to a “buy” rating in a research report on Tuesday, November 26th.
-Societe Generale upgraded Orange from a “hold” rating to a “buy” rating in a research note on Monday, November 25th.
-Cfra reaffirmed a “hold” rating and issued a $16.00 price target on shares of Orange in a report on Wednesday, November 13th.
-Finally, Bank of America cut Orange from a “buy” rating to a “neutral” rating in a report on Monday, December 9th.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating and six have given a buy rating to the company.
-The stock has an average rating of “Hold” and a consensus price target of $17.00.
+Societe Generale upgraded Orange from a “hold” rating to a “buy” rating in a research report on Monday, November 25th.
+New Street Research upgraded Orange from a “neutral” rating to a “buy” rating in a research report on Wednesday, September 11th.
+Bryan, Garnier & Co downgraded Orange from a “buy” rating to a “neutral” rating in a research report on Thursday, December 5th.
+Finally, JPMorgan Chase & Co. downgraded Orange from an “overweight” rating to a “neutral” rating in a research report on Monday, September 9th.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have assigned a buy rating to the company’s stock.
+Orange has a consensus rating of “Hold” and an average price target of $17.00.

-A number of institutional investors have recently added to or reduced their stakes in ORAN.
-Morgan Stanley raised its position in Orange by 8.7% during the second quarter.
-Morgan Stanley now owns 4,412,680 shares of the technology company’s stock worth $69,367,000 after acquiring an additional 355,040 shares during the period.
-Northern Trust Corp raised its position in shares of Orange by 5.9% during the 2nd quarter.
-Northern Trust Corp now owns 2,783,107 shares of the technology company’s stock worth $43,750,000 after purchasing an additional 154,848 shares during the last quarter.
-Managed Asset Portfolios LLC raised its position in shares of Orange by 42.2% during the 3rd quarter.
-Managed Asset Portfolios LLC now owns 1,652,546 shares of the technology company’s stock worth $25,730,000 after purchasing an additional 490,520 shares during the last quarter.
-Parametric Portfolio Associates LLC lifted its stake in Orange by 11.1% in the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 1,269,857 shares of the technology company’s stock valued at $19,962,000 after buying an additional 127,202 shares in the last quarter.
-Finally, Royal Bank of Canada lifted its stake in Orange by 18.2% in the 2nd quarter.
-Royal Bank of Canada now owns 1,013,934 shares of the technology company’s stock valued at $15,939,000 after buying an additional 155,940 shares in the last quarter.
-0.90% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of ORAN.
+Quadrant Capital Group LLC lifted its position in shares of Orange by 75.8% in the third quarter.
+Quadrant Capital Group LLC now owns 8,099 shares of the technology company’s stock valued at $116,000 after acquiring an additional 3,491 shares in the last quarter.
+Pacer Advisors Inc. purchased a new stake in shares of Orange in the second quarter valued at $120,000.
+Checchi Capital Advisers LLC lifted its position in shares of Orange by 12.3% in the third quarter.
+Checchi Capital Advisers LLC now owns 13,517 shares of the technology company’s stock valued at $210,000 after acquiring an additional 1,482 shares in the last quarter.
+Cambridge Investment Research Advisors Inc. lifted its position in shares of Orange by 9.8% in the second quarter.
+Cambridge Investment Research Advisors Inc. now owns 14,278 shares of the technology company’s stock valued at $224,000 after acquiring an additional 1,279 shares in the last quarter.
+Finally, Wetherby Asset Management Inc. lifted its position in shares of Orange by 3.4% in the third quarter.
+Wetherby Asset Management Inc. now owns 23,836 shares of the technology company’s stock valued at $371,000 after acquiring an additional 792 shares in the last quarter.
+Institutional investors and hedge funds own 0.90% of the company’s stock.

 Orange SA provides a range of fixed telephony and mobile telecommunications, data transmission, and other value-added services to consumers, businesses, and other telecommunications operators in Europe, Africa, and the Middle East.
 The company offers mobile services, such as voice, SMS, and data; fixed broadband and narrowband services, as well as fixed network business solutions, including voice and data; and convergence packages.